-Abstract: Navigating collaborative relationships involved in effective and successful international church partnerships requires knowledge learned through study, as well as experience gained through years of practice.
+Abstract: Navigating collaborative relationships involved in effective and successful international church partnerships requires knowledge gained through study as well as experience learned through years of practice.
 This article attempts to define an appropriate approach to international partnerships and then identify some of the difficulties encountered as those partnerships are developed and maintained.

-On August 29, 2006, in Wichita, Kansas, the International Management Team (IMT)3 met to discuss vision and mission for each of the four regions in which they were working around the world: Africa, Asia, Eurasia, and Latin America.
-Members were responsible for managing the partnerships and relationships that the LCMS held, was maintaining, or was developing with other national Lutheran church bodies around the globe.
-Though there were many other items to discuss and work through in those few short days, understanding and developing appropriate partnerships was key to robust and sustainable relationships that supported not only the partners, but also allowed and expected formation of those appropriate partnerships by and with the LCMS.
+On August 29, 2006 in Wichita, Kansas, the International Management Team (IMT)2, met to discuss vision and mission for each of the four regions in which they were working around the world-Africa, Asia, Eurasia, and Latin America.
+Members were responsible for managing the partnerships and relationships that the LCMS held, were maintaining, or were developing with other national Lutheran church bodies around the globe.
+Though there were many other items to discuss and work through in those few short days, understanding and developing appropriate partnerships were key to robust and sustainable relationships that not only supported the partners, but also allowed and expected formation of the LCMS.

-A speech given by Condoleezza Rice, at that time the sixty-sixth United States Secretary of State, formed the basis for a discussion at that meeting.
-In working with international partners around the globe, she had found that there were certain postures, expectations, methods, and strategies that she wanted to develop with those partners.
-In that speech given at Georgetown University in Washington, DC, on January 18, 2006, addressing transformational diplomacy, she said,
+A speech given by Condoleezza Rice, at that time, the United States Secretary of State, formed the basis for a discussion at that meeting.
+She had found that, in working with international partners around the globe, there were certain postures, expectations, methods, and strategies that she wanted to develop with those partners.
+In that speech-given at Georgetown University in Washington, DC, on January 18, 2006 addressing transformational diplomacy-she said,

-Rev. Dr. Paul Mueller is presently Executive Director of the Center for Applied Lutheran Leadership (CALL) and Director of Mission Training Center (MTC), at Concordia University, Portland, Oregon.
-He formerly served as Exec.
-Dir.-LMM, and Regional Director-Africa and Missionary to Liberia, LCMS World Mission.
-In addition, he served as the Exec.
-Dir.
-Hoffmann Institute and Professor of Mission at Concordia University, St. Paul, MN as well as the Assoc.
-Exec.
-Dir.
-LINC-Twin Cities and a parish pastor.
-He can be reached at PaMueller@CU-Portland.edu.
 I would define the objective of transformational diplomacy this way: to work with our many partners around the world, to build and sustain democratic, well-governed states that will respond to the needs of their people and conduct themselves responsibly in the international system.
-Let me be clear, transformational diplomacy is rooted in partnership, not in paternalism.
-In doing things with people, not for them, we seek to use America's diplomatic power to help foreign citizens better their own lives and to build their own nations and to transform their own futures....
+Let me be clear, transformational diplomacy is rooted in partnership; not in paternalism.
+In doing things with people, not for them; we seek to use America's diplomatic power to help foreign citizens better their own lives and to build their own nations and to transform their own futures. . . .
 Now, today, to advance transformational diplomacy all around the world, we in the State Department must again answer a new calling of our time.
 We must begin to lay the diplomatic foundations to secure a future of freedom for all people.
 Like the great changes of the past, the new efforts we undertake today will not be completed quickly.
-Transforming our diplomacy and transforming the State Department is the work of a generation, but it is urgent work that must begin.4
+Transforming our diplomacy and transforming the State Department is the work of a generation, but it is urgent work that must begin.3